shauryashaurya/ML_Intro/readme.md

 ## Topics:
 Here are all the bits we will cover:
 - Decision Trees - CART
-- Decision Trees - C4.5 and C5
+- Decision Trees - ID3, C4.5 and C5
+- Regression - Linear Regression
+- Regression - Logistic Regression
+- The Confusion Matrix
+- Clustering - K-Means and K-Medians
 - Dimensionality Reduction - PCA
 - Dimensionality Reduction - LDA
-- Clustering - K-Means and K-Medians
-- Regression - Linear Regression
-- Regression - Logistic Regression
-- Measures of success -

 ## ML vs AI - a quick rant
 I come across this question again and again.